Entropy675/Chase-Game-C/README.md

 The heros die if an enemy occupies the same square as them.
 The game then tells you the result of the simulation.

-Walk: [Enemy: takes a diagonal only step towards the nearist player] [Player: take a single step towards the ending line]
+-Walk: [Enemy: takes a diagonal only step towards the nearist player] [Player: take a single step towards the ending line]
-Jump: [Enemy: takes multiple left or up (up to 7) steps towards player] [Player: take multiple steps (up to 7) towards the ending line]
+-Jump: [Enemy: takes multiple left or up (up to 7) steps towards player] [Player: take multiple steps (up to 7) towards the ending line]
-Slide: [Anyone: Move back (left) up to 4 steps.]
+-Slide: [Anyone: Move back (left) up to 4 steps.]
-Sleep: [Anyone: Do nothing.]
+-Sleep: [Anyone: Do nothing.]
-Teleport: [Anyone: Teleports to a random location in the game]
+-Teleport: [Anyone: Teleports to a random location in the game]

 #### Behaviour Probabilities